 - Have values and missions that align with the SNAP agency.
-The key to identifying providers that are a good fit for your E&T program is understanding their missions and philosophies and then deciding if they align with your own.
-This affects all aspects of the partnership, including the services providers offer, the way they serve participants, the importance they place on case management and the needs of the participants, and how they view their relationship with the SNAP agency. - Are client centered and provide individualized services.
-Because SNAP participants often need more assistance than typical workforce clients, providers offering a human centered approach that meets participants where they are, create flexible programs, and reduce barriers to entry and engagement are ideal for SNAP participants. - Offer foundational and intensive wraparound services.1 Participants enter E&T with a variety of limitations, some of which affect their ability to move directly into training, education, or employment immediately.
+The key to identifying providers that are a good fit for your E&T program is understanding their missions and philosophies, and then deciding if they align with your own.
+This affects all aspects of the partnership, including the services providers offer, the way they serve participants, the importance they place on case management and the needs of the participants, and how they view their relationship with the SNAP agency. - Are client centered and provide holistic, individualized services.
+Because SNAP participants often need more assistance than typical workforce clients, providers offering a human centered approach that meets participants where they are, create flexible programs, and reduce barriers to entry and engagement are ideal for SNAP participants. - Offer foundational and intensive wraparound services.2 Participants enter E&T with a variety of limitations, some of which affect their ability to move directly into training, education, or employment immediately.
 Providing foundational services, such as soft skills or life skills courses; intensive case management and counseling; and participant reimbursements or other supports, are necessary to prepare SNAP E&T participants for skill-building activities and employment. - Offer services that are shown to connect participants with meaningful employment.
 Providers should have a history of providing quality, skill-building services that ultimately result in sustainable employment.
 This includes offering programs with pathways for participants who have high barriers and low skills to move them from low-wage, entry-level jobs to high-wage, in-demand jobs.
 Providers can use measurable outcomes and data to demonstrate their track record. - Have strong partnerships in the community.
 A single provider is unlikely to offer all the services that participants need.
 Therefore, those that understand and are well connected to the community and have contacts at other organizations to which they can make referrals will be able to better serve participants.
-Also, providers should have partnerships with the workforce system and/or employers in the community, creating a direct pipeline to jobs for participants who are ready for employment.
+Also, providers should have partnerships with the workforce system and/or employers in the community, creating a direct pipeline to jobs for participants who are ready for employment. - Provide culturally specific services and staff who are representative of the community they serve.
+Offering programs within the communities that they serve by staff who are representative of the community and have similar lived experiences allow staff to better understand and connect with participants.

-1 State must provide participant reimbursement in its SNAP E&T program for expenses that are reasonably necessary and directly related to participation in the SNAP E&T program (7 CFR 273.7 (d)(4)).
+2 State can provide participant reimbursement in its SNAP E&T program for expenses that are reasonably necessary and directly related to participation in the SNAP E&T program (7 CFR 273.7 (d) (4)).